 - Markel Corp.

 eRenterPlan provides the standard coverage features you would expect from a renters insurance policy, but the product has limited options for adjusting your base coverage and adding features.
-For instance, coverage for property damage has a maximum limit of $50,000, so if your personal property is worth more than that, eRenterPlan policies won't cover you in full.
+For instance, coverage for property damage has a maximum limit of $50,000, so if your personal property is worth more than that, an eRenterPlan policy won't cover you in full.

-Emergency medical payment coverage in eRenterPlan is equally inflexible at a flat $1,000 of coverage.
+Emergency medical payment coverage in eRenterPlan is equally inflexible, at $1,000 of coverage.
 Finally, although eRenterPlan offers adjustable limits for theft or damage to jewelry, it does not let you adjust limits for other high-value items.
-So if you have valuable silverware or goldware that you want to ensure is covered, you will be stuck with eRenterPlan's standard limit.
+So, if you have valuable silverware or goldware that you want to ensure is covered, you will be stuck with eRenterPlan's standard limit.

-There are two positive features of eRenterPlan coverage, but neither makes eRenterPlan worth considering above other options.
+There are two positive features of eRenterPlan coverage, but neither makes eRenterPlan worth considering compared to other options.
 The first is that property damage is valued at replacement cost.
-This means that if your personal property is damaged or stolen, you will be reimbursed for an item of similar quality regardless of wear and tear.
+This means that if your personal property is damaged or stolen, you will be reimbursed for an item of similar quality, regardless of wear and tear.
 However, inclusion of replacement cost reimbursement is fairly common in renters insurance policies, and if it's not included in standard coverage it can usually be acquired for a small additional fee.

-|Personal property||Covers damage to or theft of your personal belongings.
-Reimbursement comes at replacement cost||$10,000 to $50,000|
+|Personal property||Covers damage to or theft of your personal belongings; replacement cost||$10,000 to $50,000|

-|Personal liability||Covers you and your family from the cost of lawsuits for bodily injury or property damage to others||$100,000|
+|Personal liability||Covers you and your family members for the cost of lawsuits for bodily injury or property damage to others||$100,000|

-|Emergency medical payments||Covers emergency medical expenses to a guest injured on your residence||$1,000|
+|Emergency medical payments||Covers emergency medical expenses to a guest injured at your residence||$1,000|

-|Additional living expenses||Covers the cost of staying elsewhere if your residence is temporarily uninhabitable due to a peril covered by the policy, such as a fire||The same as your chosen personal property limit|
+|Additional living expenses||Covers the cost of staying elsewhere if your residence is temporarily uninhabitable due to a covered peril||Equal to personal property limit|

 eRenterPlan also has extremely limited options for add-on coverage, with only three additional coverage features: